SQL Memos: Order, Joins, Logical Operators

 GROUP BY name

-HAVING total_orders > 1 -- Alias can't be used, because query doesn't know about it yet
+HAVING total_orders > 1 -- (!!!)
+This alias can't be used, because query doesn't know about it yet

-ORDER BY total_orders -- But by know the alias is already known and can be used
+ORDER BY total_orders -- But by now the alias is already known and can be used

 So, it should be like this: